nodeftpd/nodeftpd/README.markdown

 * Base folder for file operations
 * What happens when certain file commands are performed

-For our special case we needed custom user authentication, to sandbox all the file operations, and to run special code when a file is uploaded.
+For my specific needs (at work) we needed custom user authentication, to sandbox all the file operations, and to run special code when a file is uploaded.

 Thanks,
     Alan